joeyGitHub2014/jaodev-laravel-repo/README.md

 ## Joseph Orlando website
 <p>
 Greetings!
 This is my Laravel based website.
-For the CSS styling I use <a href="https://tailwindcss.com" target="blank"> tailwind. </a>
-For the database I'm using MySQL.
+For the CSS styling I use <a href="https://tailwindcss.com" target="blank"> tailwind. </a> and for the database I'm using MySQL.
+Thanks for stopping by!!

 </p>